 Top 5 Reasons Your Home Is Not Selling

 When a home sits on the market longer than expected, it is rarely one thing.
-It is usually a combination of pricing, competition, presentation, and strategy, and fixing the right one makes all the difference.
+It is commonly a combination of pricing, competition, presentation, and strategy — and identifying the right factor is what makes the difference.

 Pricing Is Not Aligned With Recent Sales

 Buyers are informed.
 They're looking at what comparable homes actually sold for, not what sellers hoped to get.
-When your price doesn't line up with recent sales data, buyers move on without making contact.
+When a list price doesn't line up with recent sales data, buyers commonly move on without making contact.

 Hypothetical Example

-Three comparable homes in the same neighbourhood, similar size, age, and condition, sold in the past 60 days for:
+Three comparable homes in the same neighbourhood — similar size, age, and condition — sold in the past 60 days:

 Recent Sold Range$950,000 – $975,000